zfifteen/z_metric/README.md

-Here is a complete Markdown version of the Z-Curvature Prime Detector and GR Triangle formalism, adapted for use in GitHub READMEs, Jupyter notebooks, or documentation:
+Here is a complete Markdown version of the Z-Curvature Prime Detector and GR 🧠 Z-Curvature Prime Detection and GR Triangle Formalism

-⸻

-🧠 Z-Curvature Prime Detection and GR Triangle Formalism

 ⸻